Shivanikpatil/flutter-live-session-assignment/README.md

 ### 1. Architecture

-* Use a scalable architecture (Clean Architecture / MVVM preferred)
+* Use a scalable architecture
 * Ensure clear separation of concerns

 ---

 ### 2. State Management

-* Use a structured state management approach (Bloc / Riverpod / Provider)
+* Use a structured state management approach

 ---